Summer Outdoor Program

 White Otter Outdoor Adventures invites you to spend four days learning to whitewater kayak safely and competently on Idaho's Salmon River.
 American Canoe Association certified White Water Instructor and Swift Boat Technician, Elliot Jacobs, and the staff at White Otter Outfitters lead this exciting trip.
 We'll meet at 8am on Monday, July 23rd at the Community School in Sun Valley and then drive north to White Otter Headquarters in Sunbeam, Idaho, on the Salmon River.
 We'll spend the next four days and three nights learning the skill and art of whitewater kayaking.
 The class will camp together at Sunbeam.
 We will return to the Community School by 6pm on Thursday, July 26th.
 Open to kids ages 12-18.
 No experience necessary.
 Enrollment limited to 12.

 - Dates: Ages 12-14, Monday-Thursday, July 23-26 (This camp is full, wait list only)

 - $550 (includes all boating equipment, food, transportation, instruction and supervision)

 - $500 (if you have your own boating equipment)

 Learn rock craft from the pros.
 Spend four days at the world famous City of Rocks National Reserve learning the skills you need to go "beyond top-roping" to multi-pitch and lead climbing.
-We will meet at Community School at 7a.m. on Monday, July 16 and return by 7p.m. on Thursday, July 19.
+We will meet at Community School at 7a.m. on Monday, July 9 and return by 7p.m. on Thursday, July 12.
 Open to kids ages 12-18.

-- Instructor: Rob Landis, Director, Outdoor Leadership Academy
+- Instructor: Rob Landis, Outdoor Leadership Academy, BS Boise Stat University

 - For additional information, please contact Rob Landis at the Community School (208.622.3960, ext.
 121)